qijianpeng/awesome-edge-computing/README.md

   computer-system architecture research, encompassing system-level architecture as well as processor microarchitecture.

+- [iFogSim](https://github.com/Cloudslab/iFogSim): The iFogSim Toolkit for
+  Modeling and Simulation of Resource Management Techniques in Internet of Things, Edge and Fog Computing Environments.

 - [IoTSim-Edge](https://github.com/DNJha/IoTSim-Edge): IoTSim captures the
   behavior of heterogeneous IoT and edge computing infrastructure and allows users to test their infrastructure and framework in an easy and configurable